Skip to content

 Should I get a dual-fuel or gasoline-only generator?

 Dual-fuel generators cost a bit more but give you the option to run on propane, which stores indefinitely without fuel stabilizer and is often available when gasoline is not during emergencies.
-If your primary use is emergency preparedness, dual-fuel is worth the premium.
+If your primary use is emergency preparedness or long-term storage between uses, dual-fuel is worth the premium.
 The Westinghouse iGen2800DFc, WEN DF280iX, DuroMax XP2300iH, and Champion 201323 all offer dual-fuel operation.
-If you use your generator regularly for camping or job sites where gasoline is always accessible, a gasoline-only model saves money and is slightly lighter.
+If you use your generator regularly for camping or job sites where gasoline is always accessible, a gasoline-only model saves money and is typically a few pounds lighter.

 Can I run two of these generators in parallel?